 FarewellTravels: What would you say is a good “starter” country for a family safari?

 Yvette De Vries: Two countries come to mind right away—South Africa and Tanzania.
 In South Africa, it’s easier to build in other bells and whistles that appeal to children such as exploring the attractions of Cape Town and seeing the penguin colonies nearby.
-Tanzania is african safaris for families also a good choice by virtue of its geography and infrastructure.
+Tanzania is also a good choice by virtue of its geography and infrastructure.
 It is relatively affordable to enlist a private driver-guide to take your family from camp to camp, and on game drives.
 These guides also become a big part of the experience, forming a bond with your family.
 My clients often come back waxing poetic about their guides.
 One bright young boy raved about learning Swahili phrases with his guide, Nixon, while another family shared the universal language of a game of soccer with their host.

 FarewellTravels: In an effort to break up the game drives, what other activities would you recommend for families?